RunhangShu/RunhangWebsite/content/notebook/2021Fall_rotation.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 **Introduction:**
-Notebook for 2021 year.
+Notebook for rotation in Dr. Katrine White and Dr. Charles Glabe lab.
 It'll log notes, ideas and inspirations from papers I read; Save a copy of bioinformatic and statistical analysis I did for reproducible science!

 # Table of contents